Table of Contents

 Accelerated Death Benefits are tax-free, just like death benefits.
 However, there are select circumstances where policyowners could find themselves with unexpected tax bills on their Accelerated Death Benefits—particularly if they have financial assets in a foreign country.
 Because people with financial assets outside of the United States need to report income of over $50,000, they may need to report receiving an accelerated death benefit for tax purposes.

 Receiving an ADB, particularly incremental ADB payments, could impact your eligibility for Medicaid or other governmental support.
 Check with your financial advisor to ensure that an ADB payment will not jeopardize your—or your family’s—government-provided health coverage.

-Alternatives to Accelerated Death Benefits
+What Are The Alternatives to Accelerated Death Benefits?

 Depending on your situation, a life settlement may be a better option than an Accelerated Death Benefit.
 A life settlement will likely provide you with more money than an ADB, making them a valuable alternative for those looking to maximize the cash return on their policy.